LATE WESTREX AC80/100s

 A nice clean AC80/100.
 It even has spare fuses in the fuseholder.
 There is no serial plate nor any warning plaque.
 Note the Cannon LNE-11C mains socket and the two XLR speaker sockets.
 A "W" is stamped on the chassis = Westrex?
 Solder joints are marked with red dye to indicate that they have been checked.

-Further pics are now available on this page.
+Further pics are now available .

 The voltage selector is dome rotary (not link), and the mains switch is an Arrow with a black bat.